Test Metrics And Measurement in Software Testing

 Things to Consider While Identifying the Metrics

-While collection and measurement of metrics is important, it is even more important to understand and define the correct testing metrics.
-If not done properly and with due diligence, collection of wrong data will have a double negative impact – not only would you have collected data that is of no use, you would also have wasted a lot of time and efforts on the same.
+While collecting and measuring metrics is essential, understanding and defining the correct testing metrics is even more critical.
+If not done correctly and with due diligence, collecting the wrong data will have a double negative impact—not only would you have collected data that is useless, but you would also have wasted a lot of time and effort on it.

 Here’s a list of a few things that must be taken into consideration while specifying test metrics: